Sharing Skills: Claude Marketplace to VS Code Workspaces

 Over these three parts, you’ve adapted Anthropic’s Skills concept for GitHub Copilot:

-Part 1: Anthropic’s auto-discovery → Catalog pattern for explicit navigation
+Part 1: Auto-discovery → Catalog pattern for navigation

-Part 2: Anthropic’s nested structures and scripts → Adapted for the catalog
+Part 2: Nested structures and scripts → Adapted for the catalog

-Part 3: Anthropic’s marketplace distribution → VS Code workspaces for sharing
+Part 3: Marketplace distribution → VS Code workspaces for sharing

-You now have a system for scaling AI context to hundreds of skills across dozens of repositories, following Anthropic’s beautiful philosophy adapted to Copilot’s capabilities.
+A system for scaling AI context to hundreds of skills across dozens of repositories.

 Your AI doesn’t need to know everything.
 It just needs to know where to look.

-Thanks for reading this series!
 This approach adapts Anthropic Skills for GitHub Copilot.
-The core concepts—modular knowledge, on-demand loading, shareability—come from Anthropic’s brilliant design.
-The catalog pattern is how we bring it to Copilot.
+The core concepts—modular knowledge, on-demand loading, shareability—come from Anthropic’s design.

 If you build a skills catalog, I’d love to hear about it.
 Find me on LinkedIn or open an issue on this blog’s GitHub repo.